Alpha Lipoic Acid (ALA)

-It is the synthetic form of the naturally occurring lipoic acid.
-It is an organic sulfur compound that is found in every cell of the body.
-It is needed for glucose synthesis for energy production.
-ALA is famous for its antioxidant properties.
+ALA is the synthetic form of the naturally occurring lipoic acid.
+It is an organic sulfur compound that is found in every cell of the body, which is required for glucose synthesis for energy production.
+It is famous for its antioxidant properties.
 Alpha lipoic acid must not be confused with alpha linoic acid (ALA) which is a type of plant omega 3 fatty acid.

 These are the basic compounds that come together to form proteins.
 They are popularly referred to as ‘protein building blocks’.
 Twenty types of amino acids are needed to make proteins.
 The human body is only capable of making ten of these amino acids while the rest have to be sourced from the diet.

 This is a lipid between the cell-forming corneum.
 It fortifies the defence organism of the outer skin, normalises keratin layers and restructures the skin cell matrix.

 This is a type of vitamin in the B-complex group that the body makes in small amounts.
 Most of the body needs for choline is derived from the diet.
 Choline is necessary for normal intra-uterine fetal growth and development.
 Common choline sources include egg yolk and wheat germ.

 A hormone produced by the adrenal cortex.
 It is the main glucocorticoid produced in the body.
 Among many functions of cortisol in the body is the production of glucose from other sources apart from carbohydrates.
 This process is called gluconeogenesis.
 The synthetic form of cortisol is called hydrocortisone.

 This is a bile acid that is needed for the breakdown and absorption of fats from the gut.
 The acid is a product of bacterial activity in the gut.
 Deoxycholate (acid) is usually reabsorbed into the body where it is used to promote bile production from the liver.
 In this case it acts as a choleretic.